 We begin the design process by discovering the value behind your brand, its image and your business as a whole.
 Once we understand your requirements and objectives, we can engineer a design that is easy to use and performs for your business.
-I use the word 'engineer' here as good design is more than just pretty pictures, what we build has to work for you.
-Often this means users that enjoy using the site or app and onboarding processes that are optimised to convert clients.
+I use the word 'engineer' here as good design is more than just pretty pictures - what we build has to work for you.
+Often this translates to users that enjoy using the site or app, and implementing processes that are optimised to convert clients.

-We'll usually begin the design process by wireframing the various sections of project thinking carefully about the user journey throughout the whole process.
-Once you're happy with the wireframes and specification will design sharp-looking mockups demonstrating how your app or website will look once built.
+We'll usually begin the design process by wireframing the various sections of the project, thinking carefully about the user journey throughout the whole process.
+Once you're happy with the wireframes and specification, we will design sharp-looking mockups demonstrating how your app or website will look once built.
 You'll be given the opportunity to feed back on the look-and-feel and we won't begin coding it up until you are happy and have signed off on the artwork.

 Effective design and usability are all about continuous improvement based upon how users engage with what we've made.
 Tools like HotJar allow us to see heat maps and videos showing how people are using your post-launch product in the real world, providing valuable guidance on what's working and what needs improvement.